peteb/tankage/GUIDELINES.md

 that this is what the Ref class is meant for; to plug in adapters and converters between two objects.

 ### Example
     sprite->setDelegate(Owning(new Animator(otherSprite)))

+### Cons

+* Indirections and pointer locking when a property changes, ref.lock() -> Adapter.setPosition -> ref.lock() -> delegate.setPosition.
+  Suggestions; a functor that takes a RefFrame, has some state (coord, orient) and returns a new reframe.
+  A way of cutting down ref.locks and indirections would be to change setPosition/ setOrientation into setReferenceFrame. setRefFrame/getRefFrame.
+* Object bloat, the converter probably has some state (coord, orient) and a ref delegate.
+The delegating object has a ref delegate.
+Each ref is at least a shared_ptr and a weak_ptr, and maybe even a T*.

 Classes
 -------